biorobaw/FAIRIS-Lite/README.md

 # RosBot Library Documentaion

 We provide a library which allows users to add a Robot Object to their controllers.
-The provided Library includes a Python class called ```RosBot``` that can be obstancheated in a controller and provides functions to access sensors, motors, and load in objects in the simulated environment.
+The provided Library includes a Python class called ```RosBot``` that can be instantiate in a controller and provides functions to access sensors, motors, and load in objects in the simulated environment.
 Documentation of this library can be found [here](WebotsSim/libraries/README.md).